-ltem Quantity Notes
+Item Quantity Notes

-Water bottle 1 With drinking fountains turned off, students will be encouraged to fill bottles at home.
+Water bottle 1 Students will be encouraged to fill bottles at home.
 They will have access to the water bottle filling stations throughout the day.

-Backpack 1 Students will hang their backpack on the back of their chairs which will be at a distance as to not touch other backpacks or students.
+Backpack 1 Students may hang their backpacks on the back of their chairs which will be at a distance as to not touch other backpacks or students.

 Clean cloth face mask 1 Per student

 Pencil case 1 Per student

+Personal Hand Sanitizer 1 Per student